Mike Abrahams — One Day in July Northern Ireland 1987–1998

 36 pages

-printed and manufactured in England
+printed in England

 staple bound